-Figh, in the sense of the practice of inferring the laws of the Shari'ah from its sources, the Book and the Sunnah, has a long history in Shi'ism.
-Al-'Imam al-Bagir's directing Aban ibn Taghlib to give fatwas, with the words, "Ijlis fi masild al-Madinah wa if ti al-nas," [16] and his instructions given to 'Abd al-'A'la (Ya'rif u hadha wa ashbahahu min kitab Alldh 'azza wa jall: Qala Allahu ta'ala: "Ma ja'ala 'alaykum fi al-dini min haraj") and other statements of the kind indicate that the companions of the Imams had begun to practise the deduction of ahkam from the Qur'an, the Sunnah of the Prophet (s) and statements of the Imams (a) at an early stage.
-Figh in the sense of the knowledge of ahkam was not limited amongst the Shi'is to merely practising taglid and acting in accordance with the statements of the Imams (a).
+Fiqh, in the sense of the practice of inferring the laws of the Shari'ah from its sources, the Book and the Sunnah, has a long history in Shi'ism.
+Al-'Imam al-Baqir's directing Aban ibn Taghlib to give fatwas, with the words, "Ijlis fi masild al-Madinah wa if ti alnas," [16] and his instructions given to 'Abd al--'A'la (Ya'rif u hadha wa ashbahahu min kitab Alldh 'azza wa jall: Qala Allahu ta'ala: "Ma ja'ala 'alaykum fi al-dini min haraj") and other statements of the kind indicate that the companions of the Imams had begun to practise the deduction of ahkamfrom the Qur'an, the Sunnah of the Prophet (s) and statements of the Imams (a) at an early stage.
+'Fiqh' in the sense of the knowledge ofahkam was amongst the limited Shi'is to merely not practising taqlid and acting in accordance with statements of the Imams (a).
 It steadily continued to develop and expand with time, becoming more extensive and complex in respect of juristic inference.
-Nevertheless, great distance which there is separates а the Shi'i fiqh and ifta' as practised by the jurists from among the companions of the Imams (a) from what it became during the eras of its maturity and fruition: that is, the activity of deducing the laws (furu') from juristic principles (usul) and the inference of hundreds of general rules and thousands of complex and complicated juristic precepts from the Book, the Sunnah, and reason, and the procurement of innumerable furu' capable of meeting all the needs of mukallaf persons during the ghaybah of the Infallible Imam, as well as the identification of God's halal and haram in all the spheres in their full details.
+Nevertheless, great distance which there is a separates Shi'i fiqh and ifta' as practised by the jurists from among the companions of the Imams (a) from what it became during the eras of its maturity and fruition: that is, the activity of deducing the laws (furu') from juristic principles (usul) and the inference of hundreds of general rules and thousands of complex and complicated juristic precepts from the Book, the Sunnah, and reason, and the procurement of innumerable furu' capable of meeting all the needs of mukallaf persons during the ghaybah of the as well the identification Infallible Imam. as God's halal and haram in all the spheres in their full details.
 This great distance was to be covered through a gradual progress of the juristic tradition.